 Jun.
-01, 2026 07:09AM PST
+01, 2026 07:10AM PST

 Павел Печёнкин / Adobe Stock

-Tesla (NASDAQ:TSLA) has withdrawn its notice of intent to terminate its natural graphite supply agreement with Syrah Resources (ASX:SYR,OTCPL:SYAAF) after determining the miner has made sufficient progress to remedy an alleged product default.
+Electric vehicle maker Tesla (NASDAQ:TSLA) has withdrawn a notice of intent to terminate its natural graphite supply agreement with Syrah Resources (ASX:SYR,OTCPL:SYAAF).

 Syrah added that it is currently in advanced stages of qualification testing approvals with Tesla.

-The original contract, signed in December 2021, requires Syrah to supply 8,000 metric tons of AAM per year over an initial four-year period at an undisclosed fixed price.
+The dispute began in June 2025, when Tesla issued a default notice claiming that Syrah had failed to deliver conforming AAM samples for battery production.
+The original contract, signed in December 2021, requires Syrah to supply 8,000 metric tons of AAM per year over an initial four year period at an undisclosed fixed price.

-Syrah also holds a separate contract to deliver 7,000 tons of AAM annually to Lucid Group (NASDAQ:LCID) under a floating-price mechanism, which allows a qualification period extending until January 1, 2027.
+Syrah also holds a separate contract to deliver 7,000 metric tons of AAM annually to Lucid Group (NASDAQ:LCID) under a floating-price mechanism, which allows a qualification period extending until January 1, 2027.

-Maintaining the Tesla agreement affects Syrah’s compliance with its government debt facilities.
-The company has a US$98 million loan from the US Department of Energy (DOE) secured by the Vidalia plant, which is currently under a two-year forbearance agreement effective July 30, 2025.
+The company has a US$98 million loan from the US Department of Energy (DOE) secured by the Vidalia plant, which is currently under a two year forbearance agreement effective July 30, 2025.

 The DOE retains the right to terminate that forbearance if the Tesla contract is cancelled.

-BTR’s capital cost for the Indonesian expansion was approximately US$6,000 per ton of capacity, compared to Vidalia’s initial construction cost of US$18,600 per ton of capacity.
+BTR’s capital cost for the Indonesian expansion was approximately US$6,000 per metric ton of capacity, compared to Vidalia’s initial construction cost of US$18,600 per ton of capacity.

-Furthermore, the Indonesian joint venture was Syrah's largest customer in 2025, purchasing 30,000 tons of natural graphite from the Balama mine or 55 percent of the mine’s total sales volume that year.
-This allows the offshore facility to manufacture tariff-compliant AAM using the same African raw materials at a lower operating cost than domestic US processing sites.
+The Indonesian joint venture was Syrah's largest customer in 2025, purchasing 30,000 metric tons of natural graphite from the Balama mine, or 55 percent of the mine’s total sales volume that year.

 Don’t forget to follow us @INN_Resource for real-time news updates!